-The burbot, an entirely freshwater species of cod, has a circumpolar distribution.
-In North America, its range extends southward to approximately 40 degrees North latitude.
+The burbot is a freshwater species of cod with a circumpolar distribution.
+In North America, burbot can be found in large river systems north of approximately 40° N (Scott and Crossman 1973).
 Its native range includes all of Alaska, except for off-shore islands, and most of the Alaska panhandle (Mecklenburg et al. 2002).
 Burbot occur throughout the Susitna River basin (including the Lower, Middle, and Upper segments) (Delaney 1981a, Schmidt et al. 1983).

 In Alaska and many other parts of its range, burbot spawn under ice in late January and February (Morrow 1980).
-At the time of spawning, 10 to 12 males and females congregate at a spawning site to form a large mass or ball approximately 2 meters in diameter (Scott and Crossman 1973).
+At the time of spawning, 10 to 12 males and females congregate at a spawning site to form a large mass or ball approximately 2 feet in diameter (Scott and Crossman 1973).
 No pairing between the sexes occurs; milt and eggs are released into the center of the mass.
 Female burbot are highly fecund and may release from 500,000 to more than 1,000,000 eggs.
 After fertilization, the eggs settle to the substrate and undergo an incubation period (Morrow 1980).